-The following Financial Services guidance note Produced in partnership with Tony Katz and Puesan Lam and Paul Hardy of DLA Piper provides comprehensive and up to date legal information covering:
+The following Financial Services practice note Produced in partnership with Tony Katz and Puesan Lam and Paul Hardy of DLA Piper provides comprehensive and up to date legal information covering:

 This Practice Note considers the impact on the UK financial services sector in the event of a ‘no deal’ World Trade Organization (WTO) Brexit outcome (where there is no deal between the EU and UK and the parties fall back on the WTO rules) and does not consider transitional provisions that may be put in place between the UK and European Economic Area (EEA).

 Financial institutions (banks, investment firms, fund managers, insurers, insurance intermediaries, mortgage credit brokers, payment institutions and e-money issuers) across the EU benefit from the EU Single Market for Financial Services which is based on the principle of mutual recognition and harmonisation of standards.